-Applicant tracking systems (ATS) were originally designed in the late 1990’s to automate the application for job seekers and to track applicants for employers.
-And after leading corporate talent acquisition throughout my career, I know far too well the ATS hasn’t evolved enough over the past 15 years to meet the requirements for a competitive approach to recruiting.
-As a result, many recruiting leaders have had to make decisions to deploy add-on solutions and modules to close the significant gap the ATS has created.
+Applicant tracking systems (ATS) were originally designed in the late 1990s to automate job seekers’ applications and for employers to track applicants.
+After leading corporate talent acquisition throughout my career, I know far too well that the ATS hasn’t evolved to meet the requirements for a competitive approach to recruiting today.
+As a result, many recruiting leaders have had to implement add-ons and modules to close the significant gap left by an outdated ATS.

-Based on my experience and networking with other recruiting leaders and influencers, here are 10 signs your ATS is stuck in the 1990’s and you should immediately ditch it for something better:
+Based on my experience, as well as networking with other recruiting leaders, here are 10 signs your ATS is stuck in the 90s and you should ditch it for something better.
+Like now:

 1. Candidate experience and drop-off rates

-- 2015: Your ATS takes 1 click to complete and submit an application (after clicking apply) on your career site.
+- 2018: Your ATS takes one click to complete and submit an application (after clicking apply) on your career site.

 2. Employee referrals and turning every employee in your company into a recruiter

-- 2015: Your ATS has the technology built in to automatically match your jobs to your employees professional networks and proactively markets matches to your employees.
+- 2018: Your ATS automatically matches your jobs to your employees’ professional networks and proactively markets matches.

 3. Your talent database of applicants, candidates and leads